YuliiaZas/crud-api/README.md

 # CRUD API

-This project is a simple CRUD API using in-memory database underneath..
+This project is a simple CRUD API using in-memory database underneath.

 The application is implemented in the scope of Node.js course in RS School: [Task](https://github.com/AlreadyBored/nodejs-assignments/blob/main/assignments/crud-api/assignment.md)
 The API allows you to perform basic CRUD (Create, Read, Update, Delete) operations on user data.
-It is built using Node.js and uses an in-memory database (JSON file) for data storage.
+It is built using Node.js and uses an in-memory database (variable for mono mode / JSON file for multi mode) for data storage.
 `supertest` and `node:test` is used for testing the API endpoints.

 ## 📦 Technologies

 - Node.js
 - TypeScript
-- In-memory database (JSON file)
+- In-memory database (variable / JSON file)
 - Clustering
 - ESLint
 - Prettier